About Sebago Leadership Camp

 Camp Staff

-John Dempsey rejoins the camp for the third year in a row.
+John Dempsey rejoins the camp for the fourth year in a row.
 John is a professor of history at Westfield State University.

 Fr.
 John Grieco